The County of Los Angeles has provided ambulance services to Health Services (Health Services) patients

 The Department’s Ambulance Services section is administered by the EMS Agency and handles approximately 4,000 transports per month through our Central Dispatch Office (CDO).
 In addition to transporting patients to and from healthcare facilities, our EMT teams:

-- Meet the emergency flight teams and their critical patient passengers arriving by helicopter from the helipad at LAC+USC Medical Center to the Emergency Department
+- Meet the emergency flight teams and their critical patient passengers arriving by helicopter from the helipad at LA General Medical Center to the Emergency Department

-- Respond to man-down calls on the campus of USC+LAC Medical Center to provide care and transport to the Emergency Department
+- Respond to man-down calls on the campus of LA General Medical Center to provide care and transport to the Emergency Department

 - Provide transport of in-custody patients between the jails and health facilities